A Contemporary Home Shaped by Wood

 Despite the strong presence of wood, the interior remains light and balanced.
 The warm oak is paired with lighter surfaces and a carefully considered colour palette.
 Walls and ceilings are painted in a soft beige tone rather than stark white, while curtains and textiles follow the same palette, creating a calm tonal interior.

-Integrated double fridges and freezers from Miele, are concealed within the oak cabinetry — a practical solution for a family that loves to host dinners and social gatherings.
+Integrated double fridges and freezers by Miele, are concealed within the oak cabinetry — a practical solution for a family that loves to host dinners and social gatherings.

 Lighting also plays an important role.
 Adjustable lighting in both the hallway and the kitchen allows the atmosphere to shift throughout the day — from bright and functional during cooking to softer and more ambient in the evening.

 The material continuity extends beyond the main living spaces.
-On the ground floor, Nordiska Kök also crafted a bathroom vanity in the same oak as in the kitchen and hallway — a subtle detail that strengthens the overall sense of cohesion.
+On the ground floor, a bathroom vanity by Nordiska Kök has also been crafted in the same oak as the kitchen and hallway — a subtle detail that strengthens the overall sense of cohesion.

 The built-in wardrobes in the hallway, by Nordiska Kök, provide ample storage while maintaining a seamless, site-built expression — just as the family envisioned.

-The natural grain of the wood is beautifully highlighted throughout the bespoke interiors throughout the home.
+The natural grain of the wood is beautifully highlighted throughout the bespoke interiors of the home.
+Small ceramic bowl by Ancher Studios, travertine jars by Brandt Copenhagen, perfume by Kinfolk Notes.

 – Nordiska Kök is always my first choice of collaborator when I have a project that requires a new kitchen.
 I appreciate the collaboration and the creative process of developing a solution together that truly suits the client, says Elin.